Experience the Curriculum

 Improving the classroom experience

 At the end of each semester, students complete course evaluations to give feedback to the course directors and the Committee on Dental Education (whose membership includes two students).
-The Associate Dean for Education runs focus groups with students at the end of each academic year to elicit student feedback, and the Dean meets monthly with class representatives to identify issues that need to be addressed.
+The Associate Dean for Academic Affairs elicits student feedback at the end of each academic year, and the Dean, Associate Dean for Clinical Affairs and Associate Dean for Academic Affairs meets monthly with class representatives to identify issues that need to be addressed.
 Finally, fourth-year students complete an exit survey prior to graduation whose feedback is considered by the Committee on Dental Education.

 REAL Curriculum: Clinic